marinov98/Sign-Lang-Tutor/slt-app/api/README.md

 This backend uses python's Flask framework and uses conda for package, environment, and dependency management
 - *NOTE* commands might be different based on OS (specifically Windows)
-- To create the appropriate python environment run `conda env create -n slt-pip python=3.7`
+- To create the appropriate python environment run `conda create -n slt-pip python=3.7`
 	- To activate the environment run `conda activate slt-pip`
 		- Install all necessary packages with pip: `python -m pip install -r requirements.txt`
 	- To update the environment run `python -m pip freeze > requirements.txt`